Santa Monica, CA — Move over Vampires, Zombies, and Donald Trump, Witches are making a big comeback on the small screen(s).

 Let’s take a look at those shows coming up that are more or less, Bewitched, Bothered and Bewildered:

-- A Discovery of Witches at SKY (and now AMC).
+- A Discovery of Witches at SKY One (and now AMC).
 Matthew Goode and Teresa Palmer topline this adaptation of author (and USC professor) Deborah Harkness’ All Souls Trilogy.
 Book One is ADOW.
 Series premiered already in the UK, and broke records for Sundance Now, AMC’s SVOD service as well as Shudder, the streaming service specializing in Horror.
-AMC will air S1 starting April 7th.
 This is a big hit!
-Series has been renewed for S2 and S3 ahead of US debut.
+Series has been renewed for S2 and S3.
 Oxford locations!
 I’m in.
 Here’s the very enticing Trailer.

 - Motherland: Fort Salem (Freeform) This drama is set in an alternate reality where witches cut a deal to avoid persecution and now work for the government.
 Sounds terrible!
 Will Ferrell and Adam McKay EP.
 Eliot Lawrence (Claws) scripts.